 Mathilde also finds much joy and inspiration in her writing.

-She won The Strasberg Works Award for her first full length play Snow White and The Beast, which was tapped for production Off-Broadway, directed by Renoly Santiago (Hackers, Con Air, Daylight).
+She won The Strasberg Works Award for her first full length play Snow White and The Beast, which was tapped for production Off-Broadway in NYC, directed by Renoly Santiago (Hackers, Con Air, Daylight).

 She then wrote and played the lead in her first short film, Rhythm in Me, which ended up at The Cannes Short Film Corner as well as at The Palm Springs International ShortFest, directed by Niav Conty (Small Time, Joy Ride,Outworld).

-Later than year, Mathilde wrote and acted in Free Your Mind, Free Yourself, a show which included different forms of visual arts, choreographed and directed by no other than Renoly Santiago.
+Later that year, Mathilde wrote and acted in Free Your Mind, Free Yourself, a show which included different forms of visual arts, choreographed and directed by no other than Renoly Santiago.